Walk a Mile in Her (Beautiful) Shoes

 If you’ve ever slipped on a pair of high-end European shoes and experienced the feel of buttery soft leather gently cradling your heels and toes, you understand the allure of the opulence.

 Beyond a desire for luxury and extravagance is a far more utilitarian need.
 For centuries, as long as designer footwear has been around, women have traded in comfort for fashion, cramming feet into shoes too tight, too cramped, too high and too uncomfortable so that we can fit nearly impossible beauty standards.
+Shoes aren’t the only fashion issue women have had; far too many people end up purchasing an expensive designer handbag when they could be getting the Best replica handbags for so much less money and very little effort.

 Until the day she’d had enough.
 “What we have to put up with as women, that made me mad,” she explained over lunch.
 “When I gave a long standing, presentation, I was distracted by my shoes.
 Why should we have to wear ugly shoes to be comfortable?
 I really think that women really should be able to have comfortable shoes and pretty shoes.”
+They will want the best shoes to wear on the best occasions which is different for different women and on the occasion, some beautiful red kitten heels may be right for one occasion whereas some comfortable 100% shoes such as Vessi footwear may be right for another occasion.

 Enough was enough, Schickling decided, and then took matters into her own … feet.
 She stepped away from her career in finance and enrolled in the acclaimed Ars Sutoria shoe design school in Milan, Italy, where she learned the intricate art and science of cordwaining-the old-timey word for shoemaking.